Chrono Cross Resolutions

 - Lavos does not create a temporal distortion connecting Chronopolis to 10,000 years in the past, and the planet does not do the same for Dinopolis from the Reptite dimension.

-- Because the temporal distortion surrounding Chronopolis acts like a Gate, the Chronopolis residents appear in the Sea of Eden due to TTI and terraform and colonize El Nido as if FATE and Chronopolis still existed.
+- Because the temporal distortion surrounding Chronopolis acts like a Gate, Chronopolis' residents appear in the Sea of Eden due to TTI and begin to terraform and colonize El Nido as if FATE and Chronopolis still existed.
 The same goes for Dinopolis, meaning Elements still might be developed.
-In 2400 AD, the people who would have worked at Chronopolis mysteriously dissappear due to Time Bastard.
+In 2400 A.D., the people who would have worked at Chronopolis mysteriously dissappear due to Time Bastard.

 - The Records of FATE never work, except perhaps according to preprogrammed instructions.
 Elements may or may not have be developed.